Eden-Kramer-Lab/spectral_connectivity/README.md

 + it implements the canonical coherence, which can efficiently summarize brain-area level coherences from multielectrode recordings.
 + easier user interface for the multitaper fourier transform
++ all function are GPU-enabled if `cupy` is installed and the environmental variable `SPECTRAL_CONNECTIVITY_ENABLE_GPU` is set to 'true'.

 See the notebooks ([\#1](examples/Tutorial_On_Simulated_Examples.ipynb), [\#2](examples/Tutorial_Using_Paper_Examples.ipynb)) for more information on how to use the package.